-Travelling from outside of Canada to Waterloo during COVID-19 requires preparation, including making a quarantine (self-isolation) plan for a minimum of 14 days.
-As a new or returning international student, you should review the following information when preparing to travel and check back often for updates.
+Travelling from outside of Canada to Waterloo during COVID-19 requires preparation, including making a quarantine (self-isolation) plan for a minimum of 14 days whether or not you are vaccinated.
+You should review the following information when preparing to travel and check back often for updates.

 Before leaving your country

 - New!
 Determine if you qualify for a quarantine exemption as a fully vaccinated traveller.
 You are still required to submit a quarantine plan in ArriveCAN and Portal, as well as meet the entry requirements under the current travel restriction policies.
 The final determination of your quarantine exemption is made by a government representative at the border.

 - Review the current travel restrictions before booking your flight to Canada.

 - Prepare your additional documents to enter Canada during COVID-19 if you're eligible to travel.
 Instructions on what documents to prepare are available on the COVID-19 Information FAQs.
 Connect with an immigration consultant if you have questions.

 - Ensure you have the proper health coverage.
 Fall UHIP coverage is effective from August 10 or the date of your arrival in Canada, whichever comes last.
 Sunlife will start emailing UHIP cards in early September if you are Fees Arranged by the due date.
 If you opted out, you'll need to purchase medical coverage similar or comparable to UHIP.